ortus-docs/commandbox-docs/usage/execution/cfml-files/using-a-db-in-cfml-scripts.md

 ## Lucee allows datasource to be a struct

-So the easiest way to accomplish this is simply to exploit a little known but very cool feature of Lucee that allows the datasource attribute of most tags to be not only a string which contains the name of the datasource, but also a struct that contains the \_definitiion\_ of the datasource.
+So the easiest way to accomplish this is simply to exploit a little known but very cool feature of Lucee that allows the datasource attribute of most tags to be not only a string which contains the name of the datasource, but also a struct that contains the \_definition\_ of the datasource.
 This will create an on-the-fly connection to your database without any server config being necessary which is perfect for a stand-alone script.
 Here is what that looks like.
 Note, I'm using queryExecute\(\), but it would work just as well in a cfquery tag.

 ```javascript
 ds = {